sonic2kk/steamtinkerlaunch/README.md

 community contributed scripts with commands required to get a game working (install deps via winetricks, create configs and so on)

 I added a preconfigured tweak config for 'SonicGenerations (71340)' into this project, which disables ESYNC and FSYNC required to play the game.
-For now just copy tweak configs into your `STLCFGDIR/tweaks/` directory if you want to use them.
+For now just copy tweak configs into your `TWEAKDIR` directory if you want to use them.
 If you use/create tweaks make sure to retest your game with later proton versions without the tweak (`USETWEAKS=0`) and report upstream if the bug is fixed!
-The used proton Version is automatically written into the tweak file when created with `CREATETWEAKS`
+The used proton Version is automatically written into the tweak file when created with `CREATETWEAKS` user tweak-files in `TWEAKDIR` override global ones in `GLOBALTWEAKDIR`